-This work effort for Phase I will be completed during 2007.
-The Phase II, or final phase, is scheduled to be completed in 2009.
+This work effort for Phases I and II is scheduled to be completed in 2009.

 Upon completion of this project, floodplain boundaries will have been accurately delineated and digitally added to all large-scale topographic maps prepared under the MCAMLIS project.
 The proposed mapping will consist of layers in the system which can readily be combined with the large-scale cadastral, as well as topographic maps which have been prepared under the MCAMLIS program.
 The layers will also be suitable for use with digital orthophotographic products and other map products correctly related to the MCAMLIS survey control network.
 Four layers will include the 10-, 50-, 100-, and 500-year recurrence interval floodplain boundaries; a fifth the 100-year recurrence interval floodway boundaries; and a sixth the flood stage elevations, cross-section locations, and river mile stations.
-The mapping will provide an improved basis for local floodplain zoning, which is currently required under Chapter NR 116 of the Wisconsin Administrative Code and is in place in all of the communities in Milwaukee County.
+The mapping will provide an improved basis for Federal flood insurance purposes and for local floodplain zoning, which is currently required under Chapter NR 116 of the Wisconsin Administrative Code and is in place in all of the communities in Milwaukee County.